thomasl/gen_app/README.md

 - The 'simple\_one\_for\_one' supervisor strategy has not been tested (Q: is this an important use case?)
+- Callback config_change/3 just returns.
+Due to the callback API, we can't do anything app specific at this time.
 - The application key 'start\_phases' is not supported.
 If you need this functionality, it makes sense to instead write an ordinary application module.
 - Applications always start as 'temporary', which is the common use case.
 There is currently no way to specify 'permanent' or 'transient'.
 (Q: do you need these startup types?)